daosgava/github-pr-template-poc/.github/pull_request_template.md

 # How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please describe the tests you ran to verify your changes.
+Provide instructions so we can reproduce the results.
+Also, list any relevant details about your test configuration.

 # Checklist: